 statementof the problem and methodology which typically consists of first chapters (Introduction to the problem, literature review, when appropriate, and methods section including research design, overviewof materials/instruments being used, research methods and analyses;

 - present the dissertation prospectus to the doctoral committee for approval;

-- work with the chairperson to forward one copy of the approved prospectus with the prospectus approval form to the Dean of the College of Education and Human Services for approval;
+- work with the chairperson to forward one copy of the approved prospectus with the prospectus approval form to the Dean of the School of Education for approval;

 - complete the dissertation research and writing;

 - work with the doctoral committee to set and publicize a date for the final oral examination after dissertation research and paper are complete, and;

 - successfully defend the dissertation.